Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 ## Mocking `PartitionReceiver`

 The sample below illustrates how to mock a `PartitionReceiver`, and set up its `ReceiveBatchAsync` method to return an empty batch.
+Mocked partition receivers can be set up for more complex scenarios using `SetUp(...).CallBack(...)` as well.

 ```C# Snippet:EventHubs_Sample11_PartitionReceiverMock
 // Create a mock of the PartitionReceiver